-Selection of Bonds for Redemption.
-If less than all of the Bonds are called for optional redemption, such Bonds will be redeemed in inverse order of maturities or as otherwise directed by the District, and if less than all of any given maturity of the Bonds are called for redemption, the portions of such Bonds of a given maturity to be redeemed will be determined by lot.
+Selection of Measure Y Bonds for Redemption.
+If less than all of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds are called for redemption, such Measure Y Bonds will be redeemed in inverse order of maturities or as otherwise directed by the District, and if less than all of any given maturity of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds are called for redemption, the portions of such Measure Y Bonds of a given maturity to be redeemed will be determined by lot.